 - Anti-socializing: Many people find themselves refreshed by the solitude of working in their garden too.
 If you and others in your household are feeling a need for personal space these days, the garden is a great place to find it.

 - Creativity: Gardening is never finished, so you can never fail at it.
 That gives you freedom to experiment with different seeds, soils and schedules.
 Have fun with it!

 Gardening requires unplugging—you can’t get your hands dirty if you are holding a smartphone.

 There is a special joy that comes from helping others, for which gardening provides ample opportunity.
 Trading your extra harvest with neighbors is a time-honored tradition, and teaching children the basics of gardening can set them on a healthy path.

-In addition to gardening’s many benefits, Nordhaus points out a few cautions to be aware of.
+In addition to gardening’s many benefits, there are a few cautions to be aware of.

-She also recommends gloves over bare hands, to avoid bug bites or anything sharp in the soil.
+Wear gloves to avoid bug bites or anything sharp in the soil.
 Soil-related infections can happen if you have open cuts, a particular concern for those with compromised immune systems.

 And for those with arthritis or joint challenges, raised beds will be easier to tend than traditional ground-level beds.
 Most community gardens have raised beds available for users.

-“Remember to pace your gardening activities over several days to weeks,” she said.
-“Overworked joints can become painful and debilitating.”
+Pace your gardening activities over several days to weeks, as overworked joints can become painful and debilitating.